law911012eqw/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple app created in a opposing approach to constructor called 'factory function'.
-In simple cases, this type of method function provides less complexity in terms of coding structure, hence simplicity, There are more usefulness which is implicitly mentioned from directed articles in the previous course by TOP.
+It's simple game created in a opposing approach to the class or constructor called 'factory function'.
+In simple cases, this type of method refers to the functionality of having less complexity in terms of coding structure, it averts the user to inefficiently enable the global accesibility of variable unless it's nature is the latter, hence simplicity.
+There are more pro and contras which is implicitly mentioned in the articles previous course directed by the owneres of TOP.